nuigroup/ccv-wxwidgets/trunk/CCV2.0/README.txt

   wxWidgets
   OpenCV2.2 or higher
   gcc4

+Move makefiles/Makefile.linux to the this folder and rename it to Makefile.

 If you are using Ubuntu, you may want to use apt to install binary wxWidgets:
   $ sudo aptitude install libwxgtk2.8-dev